-$Contribution\ to\ provident\ fund\ and\ employee\ state\ insurance\ contribution$
+Contribution to provident fund and employee state insurance contribution

-Amount of ₹ 4.65 lakhs (31 March 2018: ₹ 4.92 lakhs) paid towards contribution to provident funds (including administration charges) and Employee state insurance contribution is recognised as an expense and included in "Salaries, wages and bonus" under "Employee benefits expense" in the Statement of Profit and Loss.
+Amount of ₹ 3.63 lakhs (31 March 2019: ₹ 4.65 lakhs) paid towards contribution to provident funds (including administration charges) and Employee state insurance contribution is recognised as an expense and included in "Salaries, wages and bonus" under "Employee benefits expense" in the Statement of Profit and Loss.

-Operating segment
+Note 34 Operating segment

 An operating segment is a component of the Company that engages in business activities from which it may earn revenues and incur expenses, including revenues and expenses that relate to transactions with any of the Company's other components, and for which discrete financial information is available.
 All operating segments' operating results are reviewed regularly by the Company's Chief Operating Decision Maker (CODM) to make decisions about resources to be allocated to the segments and assess their performance.
 The Company's operations fall under single segment namely "Infrastructure Business", taking into account the risks and returns, the organization structure and the internal reporting systems.
-Board of Directors are Chief Operating Decision Maker (CODM) of the Company.
+Board of Directors are Chief Operating Decision Maker (CODM) of the Company and hence financial statement represents disclosure of primary segment.
 Further, there are no export sales and hence there is no reportable secondary segment.
 All assets are located in the company's country of domicile.

+Note 35 Contingent liabilities and commitments

-Note-35 Contingent Liabilities (₹ in lakhs)
+(i) Contingent liabilities (₹ in lakhs)

-(a) Particulars As at 31 March 2019 As at 31 March 2018 Income tax demands for A. Y. 2011 - 12 matter before ITAT - Ahmedabad 75.94 75.94
+(a) Particulars As at 31 March 2020 As at 31 March 2019 Income tax demands for A. Y. 2011 - 12 matter before ITAT - Ahmedabad - 75.94